 So, this term has been around for about 300 years, and political suicide has been talked about almost as long.
 The word commit has many different meanings, not all of which are negative.
 My guess would be that the average person my generation (Gen X) or younger doesn’t know that suicide used to be illegal; Joe and Jane Doofus simply aren’t that knowledgeable about history.
 Granted, there are still a few countries where attempting suicide is illegal, but they’ve got far bigger problems than just the choice of wording.

 While the criminality link may seem obvious for advocates who have become attached to it, that doesn’t mean that the general public sees that link, or even that the link is subtly implied to people through the wording “commit suicide.”
 I suspect that even if you fished for it, the average person wouldn’t be able to identify why “committed suicide” is considered unacceptable.
 If, in the average person’s mind, “commit suicide” doesn’t have connotations that are any different from “died by suicide,” how it is useful to try to convince them that it does?
 Isn’t that trying to talk them into a stigmatized belief that they probably don’t have.

 Common stigmatized beliefs around suicide

-I previously wrote about results of an Australian study on public attitudes towards suicide.
+I previously wrote about results of an Australian study on suicide stigma.
 The ten most common stigmatized views endorsed were that someone who suicides are:

 - punishing others